Which Cubic Graphs have Quadrangulated Spherical Immersions?: Quadrangulated Immersions

 and in particular, $\nu_{A,3} = 0 \mod 2$ and $\nu_{A,4} = \nu_{B,4} \mod 3$. \end{prop} \begin{proof} Counting edges by vertex degrees, we obtain

 which simplifies to

 from which the additional relations follow by reducing modulo 2 and 3, respectively. \end{proof}

-\begin{corollary} If a cubic quadrangulation has $\nu = 1 \mod 2$ then it has 6 vertices of degree 3 in one block of the bipartition and 2 in the other. \end{corollary} \begin{proof} Assume, without loss of generality, that $\nu_{A,3} \geq \nu_{B,3}$.
+\begin{corollary} If a quadrangulated immersion has $\nu = 1 \mod 2$ then it has 6 vertices of degree 3 in one class of the bipartition and 2 in the other. \end{corollary} \begin{proof} Assume, without loss of generality, that $\nu_{A,3} \geq \nu_{B,3}$.
 Since $\nu_{A,3} = 0 \mod 2$, we see that $\nu_{A,3} \in \{4,6,8\}$, and from Proposition \ref{pr:bipart_vcounts} we obtain

 Since this is even when $\nu_{A,3} \in \{4,8\}$ and odd when $\nu_{A,3}=6$, we are done. \end{proof}